Hole-initiated melting process of thin films: Discussions

-When $\overline{r_0}=4$, melting start from liquid forming a uniform channel at the hole edge.
-Beyond \textbf{A} the close concave becomes possible, but its energy is still higher than the uniform channel shape until \textbf{B}.
-Upon the temperature rises, the liquid volume increase as well.
-The transition from the ``open'' uniform channel to the closed concave shape may happen somewhere between \textbf{A} and \textbf{C} by overcoming an energy barrier, or at \textbf{C} when the ``open'' channel shape becomes absolutely impossible and the liquid front coalesce.
+In the following we look into the melting scenarios for different $\overline{r_0}$, i.e., the film melt from a hole of different given sizes.
+Fig.~\ref{fig:hole-dGi} shows the $\overline{{dG_\text{I}}/{dV_l}}$ as a function of $\overline{V_l}$ with the same markings as in Fig.~\ref{fig:hole-energy}.
+Note that for $\overline{r_0}=4, \, 5, \, 6$, both the ``open'' and the ``closed'' curves have rising parts.
+Therefore, there are two equilibrium curves, each describes a quasi-static melting process.
+At the overlapping part (\textbf{A}~--~\textbf{C}) the system can jump from one equilibrium curve to the other by overcoming an energy barrier.

-Assuming the transition happens at \textbf{B}, the iso-energy point.
+For $\overline{r_0}=4$, melting start from liquid forming a symmetric rim at the hole edge.
+Let us assume the morphology transition happens at \textbf{B}.
 From \textbf{b1} to \textbf{b2} it will first be an isochoric transition.
-However, $dG_\text{I}/dV_\text{l}$ and thus the $T_\text{eq}$ on the ``closed'' curve at \textbf{b2} is lower than that on the ``open'' curve at \textbf{b1}.
-If the temperature doesn't change, liquid volume $V_\text{l}$ will rapidly increase from \textbf{b2} to \textbf{b3}.
-The system is still metastable because the temperature at \textbf{b3} is lower than maximum on this curve, $T_\text{m}^\text{closed}$.
-Even if the transition does not happen until \textbf{C}, the system is stable after transition.
-Hence $T_\text{m}^\text{closed}$ is the only ``de facto'' melting point in this system.
+However, at this temperature, the corresponding liquid volume $V_l$ on the ``closed'' curve is much larger, hence $V_l$ will rapidly increase from \textbf{b2} to \textbf{b3}.
+The system is still metastable because \textbf{b3} is not yet the maximum.
+Same analysis applies to any points between \textbf{A} and \textbf{C}; the system is always stable after transition.
+Hence the maxmium on the ``closed'' curve, $T_\text{m}^\text{closed}$, is the only ``de facto'' melting point in this system.

-In practice, this melting scenario means we could seal some small holes in the solid film: We rise the temperature slowly until there is enough liquid inside the hole to form a closed concave, while carefully keep the temperature below $T_\text{m}^\text{closed}$.
-Then we freeze quickly the system and solidify the closed concave of liquid melt into a glass state, the small hole will be sealed.
+In practice, this melting scenario allows us to seal small holes in the solid film: First rise the temperature slowly until there is enough liquid inside the hole to form a closed concave, while carefully keep the temperature below $T_\text{m}^\text{closed}$.
+Then quickly freeze the system and solidify the closed concave of liquid melt into a glass state.
+The hole is sealed.